sahilrajput03/additionalPath/README.md

 ## Commands
+••Executables works for both .cmd and .bat files.
 •c => Fast commit only.(provide message as argument{works without agrument too.})
 	important: WE HAVE =>
 		• c.bat $*